GlobalMin/code_examples/README.md

 ## Installation and notes
+You will need an account with [Kaggle](https://www.kaggle.com/).
+It's free.

 It's recommended that you create a fresh virtual environment first.
 Then run these commands in a terminal.

 ```bash